rhuard/PyQtBoilerPlate/README.md

+Tyring to get a feel for how to use PyQt 5

+As a heads up, especally with the naming of menu items in the menu bar, I did not use good naming conventions.
+One day I will probably change that.
+For now it may be a little confusing and for that I applogize, but this was a really hacked together project to get some boiler plate running.
+The boiler plate being the code in the Run.py. the UI.py was just something to test on.

-Tyring to get a feel for how to use PyQt 5 in order to do this you need the pyuic5 tool installed:
+in order to do this you need the pyuic5 tool installed:
     ```
     sudo apt-get install pyqt5-dev-tools